-HIRING AN EXPERIENCED TRACTOR TRAILER INJURY ATTORNEY
+HIRING AN INJURY ATTORNEY

-Commercial trucks such as big rigs, tankers, tractor-trailers and 18 wheelers are extremely large and heavy vehicles that can cause serious and lethal accidents.
+Commercial trucks such as big rigs, tankers, tractor-trailers, and 18-wheelers are extremely large and heavy vehicles that can cause serious and lethal accidents.

 There are strict government regulations that trucking companies must follow regarding the operation of their rigs.
 This includes driver training and work schedules.